 Bee Friendly!

-Invite bees and pollinators to your yard!
-What you’ll need: Plants and flowers from the list below
+What you’ll need: Plants and flowers from the list below.

 Bees and other pollinators play a vital role in a productive garden, as well as commercial agriculture.
 In addition to the familiar honeybee, there are about 4,000 species of native or wild bees in the continental U.S., including bumblebees, leafcutter bees and mason bees.
 The populations of many of these bees have been in decline in recent years.
+You can make a difference!
+If every home gardener across the nation provided habitat for pollinators we could add thousands of acres of habitat to the delight of bees and other pollinators… and our yards would become more beautiful than ever!
+Here’s how you can help:

-Plant a wide diversity of plants: Different pollinators are on the go during different seasons.
+Different pollinators are on the go during different seasons.
 To attract the full range of pollinators, choose plants of various types, heights, and shapes.

-Choose single flowers: Flowers with one ring of petals provide more nectar and pollen than double flowers, and make it easier for the bees to reach the nectar.
+Flowers with one ring of petals provide more nectar and pollen than double flowers, and make it easier for the bees to reach the nectar.

-Choose purple, blue and yellow: Is blue or yellow your favorite color?
+Is blue or yellow your favorite color?
 Well it is for most bees, so plant plenty of these colors in your garden.

-Limit use of pesticides: Many pesticides, even organic ones, can be toxic to bees and other pollinators, especially when misused.
+Many pesticides, even organic ones, can be toxic to bees and other pollinators, especially when misused.
 Use cultural techniques like row covers and handpicking when possible.
 Use pesticides as a last resort and always follow label directions.
 Never spray pesticides on open flowers or when bees are present.

-Consider backyard beekeeping: Most cities allow homeowners to keep a beehive or two in the backyard.
+Most cities allow homeowners to keep a beehive or two in the backyard.
 You might want to give it a try.
 Backyard beekeeping is becoming very popular.

-Plants that Attract Bees and other Pollinators It’s easy to create a garden that is buzzing with excitement with this un-bee-lievable collection of plants and flowers that attract bees and other pollinators to your yard.
+It’s easy to create a garden that is buzzing with excitement with this un-bee-lievable collection of plants and flowers that attract bees and other pollinators to your yard.

 Annual Flowers